dikortis/LetsTalkETC/Episodes/Episode_15.md

-Haskell which is another functional programming language so there's a whole bunch of functional programming stuff going on ohk right now
+Haskell which is another functional programming language so there's a whole bunch of functional programming stuff going on IOHK right now

 **Christian Seberino:**
-yeah now I have
+yes now I have
-another question I just thought of so um
+another question I just thought of so
-Duncan's so that's this very strong argument to use functional programming if the only reason we're doing it is because of history people just want to get the the best results as fast as they can and so history shouldn't play a part well it maybe it should in some cases but you made me a believer
+Duncan's so that's this very strong argument to use functional programming if the only reason we're doing it is because of history people just want to get the best results as fast as they can and so history shouldn't play a part well it maybe it should in some cases but you made me a believer